Cairn Rouge

-Cairn Rouge (foaled 9 March 1977) was an Irish Thoroughbred racehorse and broodmare.
+Cairn Rouge (9 March 1977 – after 1998) was an Irish Thoroughbred racehorse and broodmare.
 After showing promise as a two-year-old in 1979, Cairn Rouge improved to become one of the best three-year-old fillies in Europe in the following year.
 She won the Irish 1,000 Guineas and the Coronation Stakes against horses of her own age and sex, before defeating strong weight-for-age competition in the Champion Stakes.
 She failed to win in five starts as a four-year-old, but showed good form when finishing second in a controversial race for the Champion Stakes.
 After a brief, unsuccessful period racing in North America she was retired to stud, where she had some success as a broodmare.

 Background

 Cairn Rouge was a small, lightly built, dark-coated bay mare with a white star bred in Ireland by Janet Brady.
 She was one of the second crop of foals sired by the Goodwood Mile winner Pitcairn, who also sired Ela-Mana-Mou before being exported to Japan in 1978.
 She was the first foal of dam Little Hills, who won on the flat and over hurdles.
 Little Hills' grand-dam Stone Crop was a half-sister of the Ascot Gold Cup winner Zarathustra.

 As a yearling, Cairn Rouge was sent to the sales, but was bought back by her breeders for 3000 guineas.
 She was sent into training with Michael Cunningham, who was best known for his successes in National Hunt races.